Five Years Ago: Steve Perry Mounts an Amazing Comeback

 Perry admitted that he'd begged the group to reconsider when he heard about their plans to go forward with another singer.
 "I said to them, 'Do what you need to do, but don't call it Journey,'" he told Rolling Stone.
 "If you fracture the stone, I don't know how I could come back to it."

-Last fall, he was openly discussing the possibility of solo dates to promote Traces, and which Journey songs might appear on his set lists.
-But Perry's most recent concert still dates back to March 1995.
+At one point, he was openly discussing the possibility of solo concerts to promote Traces, and which Journey songs might appear on his set lists.
+But Perry's most recent solo concert performance still dates back to March 1995.

 Instead, he released a cover of "Have Yourself a Merry Little Christmas" in December 2018.
 An official video for "We're Still Here," Perry's first in 25 years, followed in April 2019 – along with a deluxe-edition of Traces featuring five additional songs.
 A remixed version of "Sun Shines Gray" was issued in July 2019.

-"Look, I'm not doing this for money," Perry told CBS in 2018.
+"Look, I'm not doing this for money," Perry told CBS.
 "I don't need any money.
 I eat too much already!
 I can only drive one car at a time.
 This is about the passion.
 But maybe it took a broken heart to get there, a completely broken heart."

 Journey Solo Albums Ranked